couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-Of course this can be modified to handle custom `Query` objects and time-out settings.
+Of course this can be modified to handle custom `Query` objects and timeout settings.
 The `View` instance is passed in explicitly because it can also be cached and reused in other spots of the application (also, proper error handling needs to be in place in a production setting).

 #### Parallelism
 One thread querying a view might not give you the throughput needed for your application.
 If you are benchmarking simple code like the following, you are more or less benchmarking network latency: